2019 Sustainable CT Fellowship Program

 - Support use of the Municipal Dashboard to submit actions for Sustainable CT certification.

-- Assist with Council of Government projects that align with Sustainable CT objectives.
+- Assist with Council of Governments projects that align with Sustainable CT objectives.

-- Early April: Notification and placement of student fellows.
+- April 1, 2019: Notification and placement of student fellows.

 - June – August: Training and work (20-40 hours/week, approximately 10 weeks).